Lodestar

 Personal income taxflat rate; no progressive brackets

-Corporate tax (distributions)0 % on retained profits; 22 % on dividends
+Corporate tax (distributions)nothing on retained profit; 22/78 on dividends

-Personal income tax: 22 % flat rate and the allowance
+Personal income tax: one flat rate and the basic exemption

-• Employment income (salary, bonus): taxable at 22 % after the allowance.
+• Employment income (salary, bonus): taxable at 22 % after the exemption.

-• Dividends received by a resident individual from an Estonian OÜ: the corporate-level tax (22/78) is withheld first; no further PIT on the same distribution for residents in the standard case.
+• Dividends received by a resident individual from an Estonian OÜ: the corporate-level tax (22/78) is charged first; no further personal income tax on the same distribution for residents in the standard case.

 • Rental income: taxable as ordinary income at 22 %.